encinares16/auto-sendsale-ecpay/README.md

 **2. Run the Application**

 To run the application using the terminal, type node app.js.
-The script will just automate browser navigation, allowing you to manually send the sale.
+The script will just automate browser navigation, allowing you to manually to process send sale.
 Browser shortcuts: next tab ***CTRL+TAB***, previous tab hold ***CTRL & SHIFT + T***, close tab ***CTRL + W***

 ```bash